mwang87/MassQueryLanguage_Documentation/docs/visualizer.md

 ## Peak Intensity Minimum

-This is a red dashed line
+This is a red dashed line, with a small red arrow indicating it is a minimum.

 ## Peak Intensity Match

-The ranges are purple dashed lines
+The ranges are purple dashed lines with arrows denoting the included rage.

 ## Variables